ColoredCow/laravel-audit/README.md

 - IP of HTTP request,
 - HTTP referer,
 - a description of the action you want to audit.
+- user id
+- Other details like data and keys

 ## Installation